Heads of Chambers: Oliver Blunt QC, Sally O’Neill QC

 Deputy Senior Clerk: Joel Mason

-THE CHAMBERS Furnival Chambers is a leading criminal set, boasting Oliver Blunt QC and Sally O’Neill QC as joint heads of Chambers.
-It specialises in the fields of serious and organised crime, including murder, terrorism and sexual offences, financial crime and asset forfeiture, extradition and regulatory/disciplinary proceedings.
+THE CHAMBERS Furnival Chambers is a leading Criminal set, boasting Oliver Blunt QC and Sally O’Neill QC as joint Heads of Chambers.
+It specialises in the fields of serious and organised crime, multi-handed and gang related offences, murder, gross negligence manslaughter, terrorism, sexual offences, financial crime and asset forfeiture, extradition and regulatory/disciplinary proceedings.

-Members of Chambers are renowned for appearing in high-profile criminal cases for both the prosecution and defence.
-They appear at trial, in the Divisional Court, Court of Appeal, Privy Council and the Supreme Court, as well as the European Court of Human Rights and before regulatory/disciplinary panels.
-Many members under- take high-profile work on behalf of, or against the FCA, HM Revenue and Customs, the Serious Fraud Office, the Department of Work and Pensions, the Crown Prosecution Service, the Football Association and other sports regulatory bodies.
+Members of Chambers are renowned for appearing in high-profile criminal cases for both the defence and prosecution.
+They appear in the Crown Court, Divisional Court, Court of Appeal, Privy Council and Supreme Court, as well as the European Court of Human Rights and before Regulatory/Disciplinary panels.
+Many members undertake high- profile work on behalf of or against the Financial Conduct Authority, HM Revenue and Customs, the Serious Fraud Office, the Department of Work and Pensions, the Crown Prosecution Service, the Football Association and other sports regulatory bodies.

-A ‘go to’ set for high-profile, complex cases and those involving novel law, members were involved in the first ever prosecutions for domestic servitude within marriage (R v Ahmed) and the first ever prosecution for bribery under the new legislation (R v Patel & Others).
-Members also conduct cases in the Commonwealth and in particular the Caribbean jurisdictions.
-Members also have experience in cold cases and Criminal Cases Review Commission applications.
+A ‘go to set’ for high-profile, complex cases and those involving novel law including defending in the first ‘Judge Alone Trial’ (R v Twomey & Ors).
+Members were instructed in the first modern slavery cases and were involved in the first ever prosecutions for domestic servitude within marriage (R v Ahmed), the first ever prosecution for bribery under the new legislation (R-v-Patel & Others), as well as the first successful FGM prosecution.
+Members have experience in cold cases and Criminal Case Review Commission applications and also conduct cases in the Commonwealth (in particular, the Caribbean jurisdiction).

 WORK UNDERTAKEN Chambers enjoys particular expertise in the following fields:

-Serious & Organised Crime: Chambers has long been instructed in top-end work at trial and appellate levels, including the first post-Jogee murder appeals, the News International phone hacking (Op.
-Elvedon) trials, the ‘Pentonville murder’ trial, the Stephen Lawrence murder, the murder of ‘Baby P’, the ‘Witchcraft murder’, defending in the largest ‘Gypsy Slavery’ case to be brought, and prosecuting the hairdresser convicted of trying to infect ten men he met on Grindr with HIV, to name but a few.
+Serious & Organised Crime: Chambers has long been instructed in top-end work at trial and appellate levels including the first post Jogee murder appeals, the News International phone hacking (Operation Elvedon) trials, the ‘Pentonville murder’ trial, the Stephen Lawrence murder, the murder of‘Baby P’ , the‘Witchcraft murder’, the‘Gypsy Slavery’ case, the successful defence of those tried for the death of a family member following a ‘botched exorcism’, the prosecution of the hairdresser convicted of trying to infect ten men he met on Grindr with HIV, as well as the Sally Challen appeal, to name but a few.

-Terrorism: Members have appeared in the trials, amongst others, of the Gloucester shoe bomber, the first Al Qa’eda funding prosecution post 9/11, the Afghan Stansted hijacking, the ‘Ricin’ conspiracy, and a number of recent Al Qa’eda and Syria-related cases together with significant IRA trials in the past.
+Terrorism: Members have appeared in trials, amongst others, of the Gloucester shoe bomber, the first Al Qa’eda funding prosecution post 9/11, the Afghan Stansted hijacking, the ‘Ricin’ conspiracy, a number of recent Al Qa’eda and Syria-related cases, together with significant IRA trials in the past.
 They are also instructed in proceedings reviewing Terrorism Prevention and Investigation Measures (TPIMs).

-Sexual Offences: Members have appeared in Operation Yewtree cases, the Aylesbury sex ring case, the pros- ecution of Rolf Harris, the Deep Cut trial and R v Dica, as well as many serial rapist cases including the ‘West End mini-cab rapist’, the M25 rapist, the Steve Cook trial and cases of historical rape and sexual abuse.
-Individuals have been recognised for their skills in this area, including the recent ‘Barrister of the Year’ award for the work done defending Liam Allan.
+Sexual Offences: Members have appeared in Operation Yewtree cases, the Aylesbury sex ring case, the prosecution of Rolf Harris, the Deep Cut trial and R v Dica, as well as many serial rapist cases including the ‘West End mini cab rapist’, the M25 rapist, the Steve Cook trial and cases of historical rape and sexual abuse.
+Individuals have been recognised for their skills in this area, including the recent ‘Barrister of the Year’ award for the work done defending Liam Allen.

-Regulatory & Disciplinary: Furnival Chambers has a highly regarded regulatory team who provide exceptional representation for professional workers before a wide range of disciplinary tribunals.
-Chambers has vast experience in dealing with regulatory and disciplinary proceedings before the GMC, NMC (including the Morecambe Bay Healthcare Trust case, concerning alleged misconduct of midwives leading to the death of a baby and endangerment of another’s life), GOC and SRA, amongst others.
-Chambers handles all nature of hybrid criminal proceedings before tribunals including the coroners court, public enquiries and mental health review tribunals.
-Members also appear before Football Association and other sporting regulatory authorities, both for the authorities and individuals/teams concerned.
+Regulatory & Disciplinary: Chambers has a highly regarded regulatory team who provide exceptional representation for professional workers, sports people/ staff, before a wide range of disciplinary tribunals.
+Chambers has vast experience in dealing with regulatory and disciplinary proceedings before the GMC, NMC, HCPC (including the Morecambe Bay Healthcare Trust case, concerning alleged misconduct of midwives leading to the death of a baby and endangerment of another’s life), GOC and the SRA.
+Chambers handles all nature of hybrid and related criminal proceedings before the Crown Court, Coroner’s Court (including the London Bridge Inquest), public inquiries and mental health review tribunals.
+Recent successes include the defence of two prison officers charged with gross negligence manslaughter, following the suicide of a vulnerable inmate.
+Members also appear before Football Association and other sports regulatory authorities, both for the authorities and individuals/teams concerned.